-Redundancy can be one of the most distressing events an employee can experience and should be a last resort.
+Redundancy can be one of the most distressing events an employee can experience.
+Organisations making redundancies can be negatively impacted too, with low staff morale and reduced motivation leading to reduced productivity and profitability.
+Redundancy processes should therefore be a last resort.

 This factsheet suggests alternative approaches employers can consider and provides guidance on managing redundancy when it's unavoidable.
 It looks at the steps in the redundancy process, including identifying the pool for selection, seeking volunteers, selection for redundancy, consulting employees, appeals and dismissals, offering suitable alternative employment and redundancy payments.